icbi-lab/diabetes_microbe/README.md

 ## Repository structure

-01-tables: Contains initial metadata about samples and data files that are used for downstream analysis.
-This includes locations of comparative data.
+01-tables: Contains initial input files for preprocessing, main downstream analysis and also supplementary analysis.
+Contains also statistical results.

-02-scripts: Contains all scripts and code notebooks used in the day-to-day analysis during the project.
-Can optionally include sub-directories for each language (e.g., R, python).
+02-scripts: Contains all the scripts for downstream analysis and producing the figures.

-05-results: Contains figures and final figures
+05-results: Contains final figures

-Raw data is uploaded to zenodo here.
+Raw data is uploaded to zenodo here. https://doi.org/10.5281/zenodo.16794434

 ## Dependencies